Major Wellcome Trust Investigator Award

-We are pleased to announce the availability of up to two fully-funded three year doctoral studentships (starting in autumn 2018), to work on projects that fall within the scope of Professor Joanna Bourke’s five year Investigator Award, entitled ‘Sexual Violence, Medicine, and Psychiatry’.
+We are pleased to announce the availability of a fully-funded three year post-doctoral studentship (Research Fellowship), starting on 1 October 2018, to work on projects that fall within the scope of Professor Joanna Bourke’s five year Investigator Award, entitled ‘Sexual Violence, Medicine, and Psychiatry’.

 - Applications will be considered from candidates researching sexual violence in any geographical region of the world and any period from the 1750s to the present.

-- The award will consist of a fee waiver up to the value of the full-time home/EU rate for MPhil/PhD degrees, plus a studentship stipend based on current Wellcome Trust rates.
+- The award will consist of a fee waiver , plus a Research Fellow stipend based on current Wellcome Trust rates.

-- Successful applicants are likely to have, a first at undergraduate level and/or a distinction at MA, a clearly crafted project and an ability to work as part of a project team on conferences and a website, as well as on the individual research dissertation.
+- Successful applicants will have a PhD, a clearly crafted project, and an ability to work as part of a project team on conferences and a website, as well as on the individual research project.